 5. Request to Re-Issue payments for Imperial County Free Library and Brawley Public Library: Mr. Rodriguez advised that the Brawley Public Library is due a final 5% payment for their Contract FY 2018-2019.
 He explained that the final payment is given to agencies upon submittal of their audit report.
 The City of Brawley was late in getting their audit report turned in.
 The audit was eventually submitted by the City during the summer and payment of \$9,403.00 is now due to them.
 Another payment Mr. Rodriguez advised needs to be re-issued is due to the Imperial County Free Library.
 He explained that the agency requested an extension for submittal of the audit, and it was granted.
 The final 5% payment in the amount of \$3,605 was issued to the IC Free Library, however, the check was misplaced and never cashed.
-Another factor that affected the process with the uncashed check that has been in the system for over 6 month, however, this time they didn't send a notification until after the close of the fiscal year.
+Another factor that affected the process with the uncashed check was the fact that the County Auditor usually notifies the Commission when there is an uncashed check that has been in the system for over 6 month, however, this time they didn't send a notification until after the close of the fiscal year.